(Last Updated On: August 20, 2023)

 How to make this work for you?

-You see, if you would just admit it, the very thought of time management creates stress.
+Listen, you can just admit it.
+The very thought of time management creates stress.

 You start thinking that you have to be in control of every minute in a day.
 Then you have to do this when…you allocate time for something and you set the timer…

 Say what?
 Really?
-To me that is a load of shit!
+To me that is a load of bovine feces.

 When I teach my clients to prepare personal budgets, I show them how to include “lickout” money.